-Student Rachel Salazar (Class of 2012) is one of five PT students in the US who were awarded the American Physical Therapy Association Minority Scholarship award.
+Rachel Salazar (Class of 2012) was one of five PT students in the US who were awarded the American Physical Therapy Association Minority Scholarship award.

 Sam Bell (Class of 2012) joined the Baltimore Ravens as a Physical Therapist and Assistant Athletic trainer.